04 Aug James & Maginley Charity and Care Foundation continues batting for Barbuda

 “We continue to listen to the reports and are fully aware that Barbuda is still not where it is supposed to be,” noted Chairman and Partner, Ambassador Casroy James.

 This is not the first time the foundation has come to the aid of Barbuda.
-It made a $30,000 to the Barbuda Council in the immediate aftermath of the storm and has pledged to continue supporting the ongoing endeavor as much as possible.
+It made a donation of $30,000 to the Barbuda Council in the immediate aftermath of the storm and has pledged to continue supporting the ongoing endeavour as much as possible.